kanehekili/VideoCut/README.md

 * Fedora: python3-pillow-qt and mpv-libs.x86_64
 * ffmpeg > 3.X to 5.X
 * python3-pyqt5
-* optional:(legacy) OpenCV 2.4 or OpenCV 3 (must be build with ffmpeg - with all its dependencies)
+* optional:(legacy) OpenCV 2.4 up to OpenCV 4.x (must be build with ffmpeg - with all its dependencies)

 #### Set GTK Theme for this QT application
 If you are running a DE with GTK/Gnome (as opposed to LXQT or KDE) you need to tweak your system: